ranocha/SummationByPartsOperators.jl/paper.md

 Partial differential equations (PDEs) are widely used in science and engineering to create mathematical models of real-world processes.
-Since PDEs often need to be solved numerically, a vast amount of numerical methods has been developed, resulting sometimes in completely disjoint communities.
-To transfer developments and knowledge from one community to another, common abstractions can be helpful.
+Since PDEs often need to be solved numerically, a vast amount of numerical methods has been developed.
+Since it is impossible to keep up with all recent research, sub-communities focussing on specific applications or numerical methods emerged.
+Sometimes, these communities develop different vocabulary and notations, making it hard for newcomers (or even experienced researchers) to see similarities and connections between seemingly unrelated approaches.
+To transfer new ideas and developments and knowledge from one community to another, common abstractions can be helpful.
 The concept of SBP operators is such an abstraction.
 In recent years, SBP operators have attracted a lot of attention, in particular